j-Kode/turborepo-nest-next-js-starter-kit/README.md

-# Turborepo starter
+# Turborepo NestJS + Next.js Starter Kit

-This Turborepo starter is maintained by the Turborepo core team.
+This Turborepo starter kit provides a full-stack monorepo setup with Next.js for the frontend and NestJS for the backend.

 ## Using this example